-Computer spy software can be split into two distinct categories: Computer programs that allow designated administrators to track computer activity on their managed devices, and malicious spyware programs that are used to unknowingly exfiltrate data on infected systems.
+Computer spy software can be split into two distinct categories: Computer programs that allow designated administrators to track computer usage on their managed devices, and malicious spyware programs that are used to unknowingly exfiltrate data on infected systems.

-Non-malicious computer spying software is used by employers to monitor employees that are using company-owned devices.
+Non-malicious computer spying software can be used by an employer to monitor a employee that is using a company-owned computer.
 Stealth monitoring(incognito monitoring) is used as a proactive protection measure for alerting managers and security personnel to unlawful or dangerous behaviors of their employees without making the computer spying software visible to them.

 Spy software for PCs can be deployed remotely via company servers to the devices that will be monitored, allowing for the software to be distributed to remote workers.
 With stealth monitoring features enabled on the program, users will not be aware that computer monitoring is taking place.